netscaler/netscaler-xds-adaptor/docs/istio-integration/features.md

 ## [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/)

-Gateway specification describes a set of ports that should be exposed, the type of protocol to use, SNI configuration for the load balancer, and so on.
+Gateway specification describes a set of ports that must be exposed.
+It also provides details about the type of protocol to use, SNI configuration for the load balancer, and so on.
 The following table describes the gateway configuration settings supported by Citrix ADC with Istio.

 | Field                                 | xDS-adaptor version | Citrix ADC Version |
 |---------------------------------------|---------------|-----------------------------|